0lek/MMM-nextbike/README.md

 3. Execute `npm install`.

 ## Module behavior
-Please note that this module auto-creates a module header which displays the name of the chosen nextbike station. <BR>
+Please note that this module auto-creates a module header which displays the name of the chosen socialbicycles station. <BR>
 It is therefore recommended not to add a 'header' entry to your config.js for this module.<P>
 This module automatically disappears from your mirror as soon as a station has run out of bikes.
 It reappears shortly after the first bike has been returned to your chosen station.<P>
 This module has been programmed to allow for multiple instances.
 Simply add more MMM-socialbicycles config entries to your config.js file to display multiple stations and configure them according to your needs.